-Sign up with Proctor & Gamble and get a FREE baby proofing kit, which includes 2 cupboard handle locks and 2 cupboard latches.
-This freebie really comes, I received mine last week.
+Sign up with Proctor & Gamble and get a FREE baby proofing kit, including two cupboard handle locks and two cupboard latches.
+This freebie comes; I received mine last week.

 Please note: They take MONTHS to arrive.
 One kit per household, limited time only, while supplies last.
 Offer valid to USA, Canada & Puerto Rico only.